Contact us

 This will allow firms to strengthen their own controls as well as educate customers to ultimately reduce their risk of falling victim in the first place.
 With the burden of reimbursement, PSPs will be incentivised to invest in educating their customers on the identification of APP fraud before it happens.

-Reimbursement requirement will incentivise firms to invest in new technology, but firms will have to weigh up the cost-benefits too of investments.
-Right now, that case for investment looks extremely strong for most firms who’s financial exposure will significantly increase from 7th October.
-Any investments in technology should consider how the adaptable configurability of the solution the model is, and the capacity for machine learning to ensure rule detection is intelligent and adaptable based on information received via investigations from both victims, from receiver firms on accounts/bad actors, and trend analysis.
+Reimbursement requirements will incentivise firms to invest in new technology, but firms will have to weigh up the cost-benefits too of investments.
+Right now, that case for investment looks extremely strong for most firms whose financial exposure will significantly increase from 7th October.
+Any investments in technology should consider how adaptable configurability of the model is, and the capacity for machine learning to ensure rule detection is intelligent and adaptable based on information received via investigations from both victims, from receiver firms on accounts/bad actors, and trend analysis.

 In part 2

-With the new requirements coming into effect on the 7th of October, firms need to act fast to understand their risk and exposure, as well as enhancing their fraud control landscape.
+With the new requirements coming into effect on the 7th October 2024, firms need to act fast to understand their risk and exposure, as well as enhancing their fraud control landscape.
 In part 2 of our mini-blog series, we look at how firms will need to consider changes to their operating models, establish effective governance, manage financial risks, and navigate the significant changes required.

 Reach out